A. Downtown LA Film Festival

 B. Fowler Museum at UCLA and Skirball Cultural Center

 C. Hammer Museum and Museum of Contemporary Art, Los Angeles

 D. J. Paul Getty Museum and Los Angeles County Museum of Art (LACMA)

 A. The acronym PRIDE, now commonly used in conjunction with gay celebrations worldwide

 B. The Advocate, the oldest and largest LGBT publication in the U.S.

-D. The national advocacy group Parents and Friends of Lesbians and Gays (PFLAG)
+D. The first office of the national advocacy group Parents and Friends of Lesbians And Gays (PFLAG)

 E. All of the above

 1. C. Outfest, that nation’s largest LGBT film festival celebrates its 31th anniversary in 2013.